SISH Institute

-SDH Institute Pte Ltd (abbreviation: School D'Hospitality; Chinese: 新加坡酒店管理学院) is a hospitality and tourism management school located in Singapore.
-Established in Year 2007, It is registered with the Committee for Private Education (CPE).
-SDH Institute is a Private Education Institute in Singapore offering hospitality education.
-SDH Institute offers Hospitality and Tourism Management programs from Certificate, Diploma, Advanced Diploma, Post-Graduate, Bachelor's Degree to MBA and also professional learning programmes.
+SISH Institute, formerly known as School D’ Hospitality (SDH Institute), is a hospitality and tourism management school located in Singapore.
+The institute was established in 2007 and is a Private Education Institute in Singapore offering hospitality education.
+SISH Institute offers Hospitality and Tourism Management programs from Certificate, Diploma, Advanced Diploma, Post-Graduate, Bachelor's Degree to MBA and also professional learning programmes.

-It has a teacher to student ratio at 1:40 for lectures and 1:20 for tutorials with support from full-time lecturers.

-The school was established in 2007 as School D' Hospitality.
-It changed to its current name on 8 October 2012.
+On 8 October 2012, after being acquired by KinderWorld, it was renamed as SISH Institute.

 Partners

 School D’Hospitality has industry links and internship partners like Rasa Sentosa Resorts, Hilton Hotels & Resorts, Holiday Inn, Goodwood Park Hotel, and the Fullerton Hotel.
 Academic partners include the Association of Business Executives, which is an international examining board and provider of business and management qualifications that lead to degree and master's routes.